MarkBuffalo/grabby/README.md

 # What does it do?

-Checks if the Rogue Fitness grab bags are in stock, and tells you which ones are in stock, then opens a web browser and plays an alarm.
+Checks if the Rogue Fitness grab bags and other products are in stock, and tells you which ones are in stock, then opens a web browser and plays an alarm.

 # Install
 ```
 pip3 install -r requirements.txt
 ```
+You now need to edit `products.txt`.
+Visit roguefitness.com and add products you want to search to products.txt, separated by new lines.

 # Docker Install
 ```